elireisman/go_es_query_parser/grammar/README.md

 Nesting depth is arbitrary, limits are configured on the ES side:

 `(a OR b OR (c:5 AND d:10)) AND NOT ((x:foo OR x:bar) AND y:?
 AND updated:<=2017-11-29T04:15:00Z) AND NOT z:[20~40]`

+#### Gotchas/TODOs
+* `AND` is the default query operator in each query clause at each nesting depth
+* `AND`/`OR` opers override the default when encountered in the AST walk, so `(!x AND y) OR a` generates a different query than `a OR (!x AND y)`
+* right now, single values or KV pairs are rendered as Match queries by default, and Term queries in filter context